Brothers Grimm (comics): First Pair

-Mister Doll, real name Nathan Dolly, was a criminal who could mystically harm a person by harming a doll whose features he could reshape to resemble the victim's.
-Later in the process of creating the Brothers Grimm dolls, Nathan's consciousness was trapped simultaneously inside both doll mannequins.
-These mannequins mailed themselves to Nathan's wife Priscilla and transferred their life forces into two life size versions.
-She named them Jake and William (after the historical Brothers Grimm), and believed them to be her sons, a delusion which they played along with.
+Mister Doll, real name Nathan Dolly, is a criminal who can mystically harm a person by harming a doll whose features he can reshape to resemble the victim's.
+While creating the Brothers Grimm dolls, Nathan's consciousness is trapped simultaneously inside both doll mannequins.
+These mannequins mail themselves to Nathan's wife Priscilla and transfer their life forces into two human-sized versions.

-The "brothers" had sharply opposed personalities, rarely could come to agreement, and as such pursued separate criminal careers.
-William, though timid and shy in his civilian personality, was a flamboyant, confrontational jokester in his Brother Grimm guise.
-After debuting with a robbery of a theatre, he pursued the more lucrative pursuit of stealing from diamond merchants.
-In contrast, Jake was flirtatious in his civilian identity but cold and dispassionate as Brother Grimm, preferring less publicly visible crimes such as extortion.
-He was also less skilled with his abilities than William; while William was able to consistently defeat Spider-Woman, Jake was defeated in both his confrontations with her, and William had to free him from prison.
-William was later hired by Pyrotechnics to capture Spider-Woman, and succeeded.
+Priscilla names the two Jake and William after the historical Brothers Grimm and believes them to be her sons, a delusion which they play along with.
+The "brothers" have sharply opposed personalities, rarely could come to agreement, and as such pursued separate criminal careers.

-Priscilla planned to use her occult knowledge to transfer Nathan's mind from the mannequins to a living human body.
-To this end, Jake abducted Jerry Hunt to use for the body, and William captured Spider-Woman to coerce Magnus the Sorcerer to perform the transfer.
-Spider-Woman pulled Hunt out of the spell at the last moment, and Nathan's consciousness dispersed.
+Priscilla plans to use her occult knowledge to transfer Nathan's mind from the mannequins to a living human body.
+To this end, Jake abducts Jerry Hunt to use for the body, and William captures Spider-Woman to coerce Magnus the Sorcerer to perform the transfer.
+Spider-Woman pulls Hunt out of the spell at the last moment, and Nathan's consciousness disperses.

 Second pair

 Twin brothers Percy and Barton Grimes are born in Fresno, California.
 They work as realtors, and while exploring a theatre they own, they find the original Brothers Grimm mannequins.
 On a whim, they decide to try the costumes on and become gifted with the powers of the original pair.
-As the Brothers Grimm, they terrorize a restaurant belonging to a business rival, and then battle Iron Man II.
-Tony Stark deduced their true civilian identities, and the police arrested the brothers.
+The Brothers Grimm later became professional criminals and join the Night Shift.
+In later appearances, the Brothers Grimm join the Hood's gang, the Masters of Evil, and Anti-Arach9.